 August 18, 2015

-Sixsmith is co-leading AGE-WELL with Alex Mihailidis, the Barbara G. Stymiest Chair in Rehabilitation Technology at the Toronto Rehabilitation Institute University Health Network (TRI-UHN) and the University of Toronto...
+Sixsmith is co-leading AGE-WELL with Alex Mihailidis, the Barbara G. Stymiest Chair in Rehabilitation Technology at The KITE Research Institute at University Health Network (TRI-UHN) and the University of Toronto...

 May 31, 2015